 I had forgotten my sprayskirt at home, and my drysuit was in the shop for repairs, so there was nothing to protect me from wave after wave after wave washing over the bow and dumping cold water in my lap.
 The fifteen-mile paddle took five hours, with me soaking wet the whole way.

 My fear in coming to Hood Canal was that it would be sixty miles of paddling through suburbia.
 Certainly, the lower stretches, with which I was most familiar from decades of visits by car, featured long, depressing rows of waterfront houses.
-Further north, however, away from the highways, up where I had never before visited, the houses thinned out.
+Farther north, away from the highways, up where I had never before visited, the houses thinned out.
 Trees and natural scenery predominated.
 No one would mistake Hood Canal for a wilderness, but it was more beautiful than I expected.

 Even the wildlife surprised me.
 In the southern half of the canal, farthest from open waters, I encountered a handful of brown pelicans.
 This species is normally found on the open coast, not the inland waters, yet here they were in the most inland part of the canal.